 Isn’t the chief lesson from Macron’s victory that splitting from a centre-left party is a path to success?

 Beneath the surface there was an undercurrent of doubt.
 He later tweeted that Macron won ‘by rising above the petty tribalism of the main parties.’
-Coming from a MP for one of Britain’s main parties, this can be nothing more than a statement of intent.
-After all, isn’t the chief lesson from Emmanuel Macron’s victory that splitting from an established centre-left party is a path to success?
-I wouldn’t bet against Umunna and his co-conspirators evacuating the Labour Party should the hard-left faction retain control following their impending electoral drubbing, and reports from The Daily Telegraph suggest as many as 100 other MPs are prepared to join him.
+Coming from a MP of one of Britain’s two main parties, this can be nothing more than a statement of intent.
+After all, isn’t the chief lesson of Emmanuel Macron’s victory that splitting from an established centre-left party is a path to success?
+I wouldn’t bet against Umunna and his co-conspirators evacuating the Labour Party should the hard-left faction retain control following their impending electoral drubbing; reports from The Daily Telegraph suggest as many as 100 other MPs are prepared to join him.

 The sense of renewal that En Marche! has created in France would be easy to harness against the Tories.